 - Tacit Knowledge by David Weinberger

-- SIKM Leaders Community discussion thread on tacit knowledge
+- SIKM Leaders Community discussion threads

 - What is knowledge? by Steve Denning